dpareasy/RT1_first_assignment/README.md

 This function enables the robot to recognise golden tokens.
 In this function I decided to set an angular threshold that allows a rather wide frontal view for golden tokens.

 Return:
-* The frontal distance from golden token
+* The frontal distance from golden tokens
 * The alignment with golden tokens

 Equipment: